utahnlp/lapa-mrp/README.md

 `${config_file}` is the path of config file.
 All the config files are listed in `mrp_scripts/configs/`, more details for the configuration file, please see the comments in the configure file for more details. ${frame} is the value in mtools, which are amr, dm, psd, ucca, eds.

-For UCCA training, we use the offshelf [consistutent tree parser](https://github.com/nikitakit/self-attentive-parser), the submitted version is using the ELMo-based self-attentive encoder.
+For UCCA training, we use the off-the-shelf [consistutent tree parser](https://github.com/nikitakit/self-attentive-parser), the submitted version is using the ELMo-based self-attentive encoder.
 We only offer the preprocessing code used in the above preprocessing steps.
 For training steps, please refer to t he original repo for details.